Our Mission

 Intentional Inclusion

 Our Discord is where the community lives day to day.
-Ask questions about a project, get help with equipment, share what’s working, and connect with practitioners who truly get what you’re dealing with.
+Ask questions, get equipment help, share what’s working, and connect with practitioners who truly get it.

 • Peer support and quick answers